 How to Screen a Tenant

-Finding good tenants is the most critical part of being a landlord, and weeding out potential rule-breakers and delinquent rent payers all starts with a systematic tenant screening process.
+Finding good tenants is the most critical part of being a landlord, and weeding out potential rule-breakers, and delinquent rent payers start with a systematic tenant screening process.

 How to Find Responsible Renters